ctmrbio/BACTpipe/README.md

 1. Modify the nextflow.config file including the

 * project - SLURM project
-* reads - Read input file format file, default "*_{R1,R2}.fastq.gz"
+* reads - Read input file format file, default `"*_{R1,R2}.fastq.gz"`
-* adapters - Path to bbduk adapters.fa file
+* adapters - Path to bbduk `adapters.fa` file
-* mauve_ref - Path to the complete genome file to be used by mauve order_contigs tool
+* mauve_ref - Path to the complete genome file to be used by Mauve order_contigs tool
-* mauve_path - Path to Mauve executable Mauve.jar
+* mauve_path - Path to Mauve executable `Mauve.jar`
 * prokka_ref - Path to the protein fasta file to be used as primary annotation source
-* output_dir - Path to the directory for output, default "./results"
+* output_dir - Path to the directory for output, default `./results`

-2. Place the bactpipe.nf and the nextflow.config file or symbolic links to them in the folder containing the raw fastq files
+2. Place the `bactpipe.nf` and the `nextflow.config` file or symbolic links to them in the folder containing the raw read files

 3. Invoke the nextflow script
 *  `nextflow run bactpipe.nf`